 Table of Contents

 In Egyptian mythology, the great goddess Nut was one of the primeval deities.
-She had a strong influence, and people worshipped her throughout all Ancient Egypt.
+She had a strong influence, and people worshipped her throughout ancient Egypt.
 Her offspring would impact the culture for centuries.
 Let’s take a closer look at her myth.

 Who Was Nut?

-Nut was the daughter of Shu, the god of the air, and Tefnut, the goddess of moisture.
-At the beginning of her story, she was the goddess of the nighttime sky, but later, she became the goddess of the sky in general.
+According to the Heliopolitan creation myth, Nut was the daughter of Shu, the god of the air, and Tefnut, the goddess of moisture.
+At the beginning of her story, she was the goddess of the night-time sky, but later, she became the goddess of the sky in general.
 She was the sister of Geb, the god of the earth, and together they formed the world as we know it.

 In most of her depictions, Nut appeared as a nude woman arched over Geb.
 Since Geb represented the earth and Nut the sky, together they formed the world.
+Sometimes the god of air, Shu, was shown supporting Nut.
 In some cases, she also appeared as a cow since that was the form she took when she carried the sun.
 The hieroglyph of her name is a waterpot, so several portrayals show her sitting with a water pot in her hands or on her head.